Why is it important to have landlord home insurance?

 Loss of rental income

-You could face a loss of rental income because of any of the following events and circumstances:
+You could face a loss of rental income due to a range of events and circumstances:

 - Tenant refusing to leave: Your tenant refuses to pay rent and doesn’t vacate your property even after they have been served with a court order.